openstack/neutron/doc/source/devref/security_group_api.rst

 Agent RPC
 ---------

-This portion of the code handles processing requests from tenants, after they have been stored in the database.
+This portion of the code handles processing requests from projects, after they have been stored in the database.
 It involves messaging all the L2 agents running on the compute nodes, and modifying the IPTables rules on each hypervisor.